bcx-exa/open_source_triple_continent_traditional/README.md

 # Intro

-This code is to showcase how one could implement a traditional 3-Tier App across 3 continents using the ServerlessFramework and AWS.
+This code is to showcase how one could implement a traditional 3-Tier App across 3 continents using the Serverless Framework Open Source and AWS.

 ![requirement](docs/assets/Triple_Continent_Active_Active_bcx_exa.gif)